fuongfotfet/Movie-Recommendation-System/README.md

 ### 3. Recommendations
 ![Movie Recommendations UI](document/recommendations.png)

-The system will generate a list of recommended movies based on NCF, KNN+FAISS, or Content-based approaches.
+The system will generate a list of recommended movies based on KNN+FAISS, or Content-based approaches.

 ---